43 Geography Trivia Questions [With Answers]

 Answer: Two.
 Bolivia and Paraguay.

-Why it stumps people: South America has 12 countries, and most people assume the continent has more than two without coastline.
-Bolivia is the more interesting case.
+Why it trips people: South America has 12 countries, and the gut says more than two must be landlocked.
+Bolivia is the better story.
 It lost its Pacific coast to Chile in the War of the Pacific (1879-1883) and has never gotten over it.
-Bolivia still maintains a navy on Lake Titicaca.
-And every March 23rd, the country celebrates Día del Mar (Day of the Sea), mourning the coastline it lost over 140 years ago.
+Bolivia still keeps a navy on Lake Titicaca.
+And every March 23rd it celebrates Día del Mar (Day of the Sea), mourning a coastline it lost over 140 years ago.

 8. What is the youngest internationally recognized country in the world?
 (Medium)